UltraSalem/mightykingdoms/mightykingdoms_full.md

 Every scar on a unit is cancelled out by a medal on that unit.

 For any leftover medals or scars, consult the following tables.

-Medals
+####Medals
-D6 + # of medals
+D6 + # of medals	Result
-Result
-2
-Choose whether the unit gains Brutal or Headstrong.
+2			Choose whether the unit gains Brutal or Headstrong.
-3
-Improve the unit's nerve by +1/+1 (or -/+1 if fearless).
+3			Improve the unit's nerve by +1/+1 (or -/+1 if fearless).
-4
-Choose whether the unit gains Elite or Vicious.
+4			Choose whether the unit gains Elite or Vicious.
-5
-Choose whether the unit gains or improves crushing strength or piercing by 1, to a maximum of (3) each.
+5			Choose whether the unit gains or improves crushing strength or piercing by 1, to a maximum of (3) each.
-6
-Choose whether the unit increases its Me or Ra by 1, to no better than 2+.
+6			Choose whether the unit increases its Me or Ra by 1, to no better than 2+.
-7+
-Improve the unit's Def by 1, up to a maximum of 6.
+7+			Improve the unit's Def by 1, up to a maximum of 6.

 If the unit cannot benefit from the roll it gets, then they get a nice ceremony but no further lasting effect.

 After rolling remove all medals from the unit.

-Scars:
+####Scars
-D6 - # of scars
+D6 - # of scars	Result
-Result
--1 or less
-Worsen the unit's Def by 1.
+-1 or less	Worsen the unit's Def by 1.
 If this goes below 2, the unit is destroyed.
-0
-Choose whether the unit lowers its Me or Ra by 1.
+0		Choose whether the unit lowers its Me or Ra by 1.
 You cannot choose a stat the unit does not have.
 If this goes above 6, the unit is destroyed.
-1
-Worsen the unit's nerve by -1/-1 (or -/-1 if fearless).
+1		Worsen the unit's nerve by -1/-1 (or -/-1 if fearless).
 If their rout value goes below 6, the unit is destroyed.
-2
-The unit gains Yellow Bellied.
+2		The unit gains Yellow Bellied.
-3+
-If the unit was Very Inspiring, it becomes Inspiring.
+3+		If the unit was Very Inspiring, it becomes Inspiring.
 If the unit was Inspiring, it loses Inspiring.
 If it had neither, there is no effect.

 List building army composition rules only apply during the initial creation of an army.
 If a scar roll destroys a unit that would leave the number of other unit choices invalid (such as destorying a regiment meaning you have too many heroes), this is ok.